What Is MPW in Chip Tapeout?

 Is MPW cheaper than a full-mask route?

-Often for prototypes, yes, because shared wafer or mask resources reduce the early access cost.
-Final cost depends on node, die area, process options, packaging, test and schedule.
+Often for prototypes, because resources are shared.
+Final cost depends on node, die area, process options, packaging, probe, test and schedule.

-Start with a high-level MPW brief: node range, process family, die area, sample quantity and timeline.
-No design IP is required at intake.
+Next step: If you are exploring MPW, start with a high-level brief: node range, process family, die area, sample target, package/test assumptions and timeline.